jefftranter/raspberrypi/gpio-board/README.md

 Either a DHT11 or DHT22 temperature/humidity sensor can be used (they differ in price and accuracy).
 This can be omitted if desired.
 You can solder a header if you don't want to permanently solder in the sensor.

-Any suitable LEDs can be used.
-You may need to adjust the values of R3, R4, and R5 slightly to make all LEDs similar brightness, depending on the LEDs used.
+Any suitable LEDs can be used provided they have 0.1" pin spacing.
+You may want to adjust the values of R3, R4, and R5 slightly to make all LEDs similar brightness, depending on the LEDs used.

 The GPIO connector needs to be a suitable "female" connector to connect to the Raspberry Pi.
 A suitable part is http://adafru.it/2222